City-of-Helsinki/helfi-test-automation-python/README.md

      For example: RIDE, Eclipse, Pycharm, VSCode or IntellijIdea.

 **3)**  [Robot Framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions) Installed

+     After installing robot framework you can check the installed version with command(mac users):  pip3 show robotframework

 **4)**  [SeleniumLibrary](https://pypi.org/project/robotframework-seleniumlibrary/) Installed.

     needed for running the testcases
+    After installing you can check the installed version with command(mac users):  pip3 show robotframework-seleniumlibrary

 **5)**  [Browser Drivers](https://pypi.org/project/robotframework-seleniumlibrary/#browser-drivers) for browsers you are going to run tests with.